openbmc/docs/designs/guard-on-bmc.md

 #### Guard Entry
 The properties of each guard entry will be part of this object
 Properties:

-        - ID: Id of the record
+- ID: Id of the record which is part of the entry object path.
-        - Unit: Inventory path of the guarded unit.
-        - Logging entry
+- Associations:
+  - Guarded hardware inventory path:
+    - Forward Name must be "isolated_hw".
+    - Reverse Name must be "isolated_hw_entry".
+  - BMC Error Log:
+    - Forward Name must be "isolated_hw_errorlog".
+    - Reverse Name must be "isolated_hw_entry".

+      Error Log association can be optional because a user may be tried guard hardware and it is not an error case.
-        - Type: Type of Guard
+- Severity: Type of Guard
-                - Manual - Manually Guarded
+  - User - Manually Guarded
   - Critical - Guarded based on a critical error
   - Warning - Guarded based on an error which is not critical, but eventually, there can be critical failures.
+- Resolved: Status of guarded hardware
+  - Used to indicate whether guarded hardware is repaired or replaced.

+    **Note:** Setting this to "true" will not delete this entry because in a few system platforms guarded hardware records may not be deleted and used for further analysis.

 The underlying guard function is implemented by the applications managing the hardware units.
 The application which implements the common guard entry